 Elaine Mitchener Projects is a vehicle for researching, developing and producing work conceived by Elaine Mitchener.
 The creative practice of Mitchener attempts to develop a dynamic methodology by combining a wide array of techniques and performance tropes drawn from multiple global vocal traditions, both traditional western classical, contemporary, vernacular and experimental, and fusing these with a variety of approaches to improvisation, philosophies of movement, and aspects of contemporary new music theatre and performance art.

-This approach has resulted in full scale staged works such as the then + the now = now time (2019), SWEET TOOTH (2017), Of Leonardo da Vinci (2015), Industrialising Intimacy (2015) and orchestral work b r e a d t h b r e a t h (2018).
+This approach has resulted in full scale staged works such as On Being Human as Praxis (2020), the then + the now = now time (2019), SWEET TOOTH (2017), Of Leonardo da Vinci (2015), Industrialising Intimacy (2015) and orchestral work b r e a d t h b r e a t h (2018).
 Works researched, developed and produced by EMP arise out of Elaine’s philosophy of encounter-enact-engage, and combine found texts, sound, movement, vocalization, improvisation, and collaboration to create intimate and experimental music theatre performance pieces.

 Mitchener’s artistic work as a vocalist, movement artist and composer is permeated by the awareness of past and present forms of discrimination, post-colonial wounds and its effect on humanity.
 Her work SWEET TOOTH is part of an ambitious project in constant evolution with a repertoire using different mediums to look upon the many aspects of Britain’s Atlantic legacies.
 Part of this body of work are durational piece [NAMES] and sound installation | Les Murs Sont Témoins | These Walls Bear Witness |.